aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 Auto review helps you skip trivial changes and focus on code that truly needs attention.
 Rules can be freely enabled and disabled in settings.

-### AI Review [Premium] ✨ New in v4.0
+### AI Review [Premium] ✨ New in v4.0 / Extended in v4.1

-Powered by **Claude Code CLI + MCP Server** architecture, AI Review lets AI autonomously perform code review.
-The plugin launches a local MCP HTTP Server, and Claude Code CLI subprocesses connect via tool calls to retrieve diff content, read source files, and submit findings — no human intervention required.
+Powered by **AI CLI + MCP Server** architecture, AI Review lets AI autonomously perform code review.
+The plugin launches a local MCP HTTP Server, and AI CLI subprocesses connect via tool calls to retrieve diff content, read source files, and submit findings — no human intervention required.

 Three expert agents run in parallel, covering different dimensions: